department-of-veterans-affairs/vets-api/docs/api/bb-api.md

 | POST /health_records | Generates the report | Triggers a call to generate the health record | from_date, to_date, data_classes (all are required) |
 | GET /health_records | Returns a health record | doctype: pdf/txt (must be bone of 'pdf or test' - defaults to pdf) |

+##### Note

+The call to generate a report should make the PDF more or less available right away.
+It is possible however that a call to generate the report at MHV takes longer than time it takes for user to click the download report.
+In this scenario, it is as yet unclear what the error returned will be from MHV.
+And unclear what special handling is prudent.
+This is an example of something we will have to discover more in testing.

 ##### Supported Formats
 * JSON